koalaa13/Comp-Graphics/Color spaces converter/README.md

-# Convert image from one color space to another.
+# Converts image from one color space to another.
 Keys for a program:\
 -f <from_color_space> - color space to convert from\
 -t <to_color_space> - color space to convert to\